The Anxious Generation

 Noting that children and adolescents today often do not experience the rites of passage that marked transitions in earlier generations, he suggests ways parents might link particular birthdays to new freedoms and responsibilities.
 This approach could provide a structure facilitating healthy development in the real world and reducing the potential of harm from a phone-based childhood.

-In conclusion, Haidt distills his recommendations down to four foundational reforms to help guide parents, schools, and society counteract the devastating impact of the Great Rewiring.
+In conclusion, The Anxious Generation distills its recommendations down to four foundational reforms to help guide parents, schools, and society counteract the devastating impact of the Great Rewiring.
 These are:

 • No smartphones before high school